ndmitchell/ghcid/plugins/nvim/README.md

       Plug 'ndmitchell/ghcid', { 'rtp': 'plugins/nvim' }

+  For vundle, add the following:

+      Plugin 'ndmitchell/ghcid', { 'rtp': 'plugins/vim/' }

-  Alternatively, copy the files in this folder to to your vim directory.
+  Alternatively, copy the files in this folder to to your .vim directory.

 ### Usage

-  ':Ghcid' runs ghcid inside a neovim terminal buffer and populates the quickfix list with any errors or warnings.
+  `:Ghcid` runs ghcid inside a neovim terminal buffer and populates the quickfix list with any errors or warnings.

   After every file save, the quickfix list is updated with the output of ghcid.

-  ':GhcidKill' kills the ghcid job.
+  `:GhcidKill` kills the ghcid job.